Year One - 2019-2020

 - Larynx - Approximately 2 times life size.
 The medially sectioned larynx model shows the larynx, hyoid bone, windpipe, ligaments, muscles, vessels and nerves.
 The thyroid gland, thyroid cartilage, 2 muscles and 2 thyroid gland halves are removable from larynx.

 - Histology Microscopic Slides 1-100

 Behavioral & Social Sciences and Population Health & Prevention (PHP)

 There is no definitive book on behavioral science in medicine.
-These books, however, are recommended by the behavioral science faculty because they are a good introduction to the definition of behavioral topics, inclusing physician-patient interactions and PHP.
+These books, however, are recommended by the behavioral science faculty because they are a good introduction to the definition of behavioral topics, including physician-patient interactions and PHP.
 The Sahler and Carr book is almost a combination of Feldman & Christensen and Wedding & Stuber and has more test review questions than the other books.
 Specific PHP sections are given below.
-Prices are from Amazon.com.
+These can be found on Amazon.com.